 Building your Café Brand

 Creating an effective branding strategy for your café or coffee shop is a must when reaching out to potential customers.
 There’s much more than just having an eye for design when you want to engage with and create a unique and personal experience for each guest.
-In this article we’ll discuss what creating a brand really means and how it can benefit your small business growth.
-Moreover, we'll provide you of a checklist with you some practical examples which you can immediately apply to your café vibe.
+In this article, we’ll discuss what creating a brand really means and how it can benefit your small business growth.
+Moreover, we'll provide you with a checklist with you some practical examples which you can immediately apply to your café vibe.
 Follow along, it’s easier than it may seem.

 1 - More than a Logo